7Kobayashi/electrickeel/README.md

 # electrickeel
-Music Festival Website that I created from ground up😃
+Music Festival Website that I created from ground up as a side project😃